Guilherme-daCosta/Guilherme-daCosta/README.md

 ###

 My latest project was focused on creating a **step-by-step guide** to help people learn the basics of Docker.
-I aimed to provide an easy-to-follow walkthrough on Docker fundamentals, so anyone can get started with containerization a
+I aimed to provide an easy-to-follow walkthrough on Docker fundamentals, so anyone can get started with containerization and understand how to set up, run, and manage Docker containers.
+###
+###
 ###

 <div align="center">